Crack-Up (1946 film): Reception

 Bosley Crowther, film critic for The New York Times, panned the film, especially the screenplay and direction of the drama.
 He wrote, "Since Pat O'Brien's noggin suffers a blow which blacks out his memory as the story starts, there probably wouldn't be much sense taking the authors to task for the fantastic events which ensue ...
 This explosive and promising action sets in motion a chain of circumstances which, no doubt, must have baffled the script writers, too, for they never do give it a logical explanation ...
 All of the aforementioned principals turn in competent performances, and the mystery is how they managed to get through the picture without becoming hopelessly confused.
 They certainly were one up on us there.
 Played at breakneck pace, Crack-Up might have succeeded in covering up its confusion through sheer physical action, but Irving Reis elected to direct in waltz tempo.
 This gives one time to think about the curious motivation, and when you start thinking about a picture such as Crack-Up you are overwhelmed by its inadequacies."

-In 2002 critic Dennis Schwartz wrote for Ozus Reviews, "The film takes a populist stand by promoting 'art for the masses' and takes a negative view of the art elitists (art critics and collectors) who favor such art styles as surrealism.
+In 2002, critic Dennis Schwartz wrote for Ozus Reviews, "The film takes a populist stand by promoting 'art for the masses' and takes a negative view of the art elitists (art critics and collectors) who favor such art styles as surrealism.
 That kind of art is considered subversive by George and is not as tame as is the classical style of Gainsborough.
 The art lesson didn't register, but as a thriller Crack-Up was right on track.
 The shadowy photography by Robert de Grasse was done in stylish chiaroscuro shadings, giving the film an uncanny feel.
 O'Brien was convincing as the pig-headed unconscious American who has modern technology work for him and against him, as the inventions from the war are now shared by both criminals and scientists."

 In 2008 Time Out Film Guide called the film a "[m]arginally intriguing [film] for its view of art (pro-populist, anti-élitist stuff like surrealism), it's made as a thriller by the excellent supporting cast and fine, noir-ish camerawork from Robert de Grasse.

-Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+The film has been shown on the Turner Classic Movies series Noir Alley with Eddie Muller.